 By default, the M.O.s printed are LMOs.
 If canonical M.O.s are needed, use keyword EIGEN.
 EIGEN uses a large amount of memory and might not work if the system is too large.
 Even if it does work, it might take a lot of CPU time, so EIGEN should only be used with 1SCF.

 With 1Gb of RAM, systems of up to 10,000 atoms can be run without paging.
 Above about 11,000 atoms, paging becomes severe, and jobs take longer than necessary.
 With 2Gb of RAM, systems of up to 18,500 atoms can be run without significant paging.
-Above that, the interatomic distance array cannot be created.
-For a system of 19,000 atoms, the interatomic distance array would use 4*19000^2 bytes, or 1.4Gb.
-When MOZYME is used for large systems, the machine becomes very slow for other activities.
+A system of 36,774 atoms ran successfully using 8.2Gb of memory, but each geometry optimization cycle took about two hours.

 If polarizabilities are required, use STATIC.
 If keyword POLAR is used, then STATIC will be used instead.

 The total charge on the system must be correct.
-If itís not, the charge will be changed to that predicted by the Lewis structure.
+If its not, the charge will be changed to that predicted by the Lewis structure.
 To prevent the charge being changed, use CHARGE=n, even in cases where the system is neutral, i.e., CHARGE=0.
+If CHARGE=n is present, then any mistake made by MOZYME will be trapped and reported as soon as the job starts.
 If CHARGE=n is not present, then the charge predicted by the Lewis structure will be used.

 In some very specific cases, the MOZYME method can give rise to an incorrect SCF, specifically the MOZYME SCF solution corresponds to an electronic excited state.
 None of these cases ever occur in protein chemistry, unless severe errors are made, but users should be aware of their existence.
 The commonest incorrect SCF solutions are obtained when the system should not be represented by a Lewis structure.
 A much rarer type of error is found in some helical buckytubes when periodic boundary conditions are imposed.
 In cases of this type, the Lewis structure generator simply fails to make the correct Lewis structure, and instead attempts to correct a faulty structure by assigning charges to two or more carbon atoms.
 In all instances where incorrect SCF solutions are found, the correct solution can be obtained by the appropriate use of CVB or SETPI.